zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 The opposite of being underdressed is what Patricia  says in the very next sentence, which is “overdressed.”
 “To be overdresse d” means to, say, go to the beach where everyone else is wearing a swimsuit, dr essed as though you were going to a wedding – in a suit and tie, say.
 Patric ia says, “But I’d rather not be overdressed.”
 She prefers not to dress too formally  than to be dressed not formally enough.
 Renaud says, “Okay, then what are you wearing?”
 What clothing are you going to put on?

 Patricia says, “I’m going to dress up these jeans w ith a chic blouse.”
-The two- word phrasal verb “to dress up” can mean a couple o f different things.
+The two- word phrasal verb “to dress up” can mean a couple of different things.
 Here it means to wear a certain piece of clothing that woul d normally be considered casual and make it look more formal, perhaps by com bining it with something nicer.
 So for example, a pair of blue jeans would n ormally be considered “casual dress,” but if you wanted to dress it up, you might  wear a very nice shirt with it, or something else that would make it look a little mor e formal.
 That’s the meaning of “to dress up” here.

 “To dress someone up” would mean to put clothing on  someone, usually to make them look like someone else.
 In that particular mea ning of the phrasal verb, we would usually follow it with “as.”
 “I’m going to dr ess up as a clown,” meaning I’m going to put on clothing that would make me look li ke a clown.
 Some people think I look like a clown even without putting on special  clothing.